17 Types of Pet Turtles: Best Turtles to Have as Pets

 Size and Appearance

-The upper shell can be dark brown or black with yellow marks.
-On the other hand, the plastron is completely yellow with hints of dark markings.
-You will also see stripes of yellow all over their olive-green skin.
+Yellow-bellied sliders can grow up to 13 inches.
+They are easy to handle despite their size.
+Their upper shell is dark brown or black with yellow marks.
+The plastron is completely yellow with dark hints.
+Stripes of yellow adorn their olive-green skin.

 Ideal Habitat